 Quakers enjoyed one of their best ever FA Cup runs in 1958 when they became one of the giantkillers of the competition.
 After beating Rochdale, Boston and Norwich, they came up against First Division Chelsea.
 After drawing 3-3 at Stamford Bridge, Quakers beat the Londoners 4-1 in the replay at Feethams in front of 15,150 fans.
 In the next round they were drawn away to Wolves, who included England captain Billy Wright, but lost 6-1.

 The third round of the 1960-61 League Cup saw Bolton Wanderers, with England striker Nat Lofthouse in their team, come to Feethams.
-Crystal Palace and West Ham had both suffered defeats at the hands of the Quakers and 21,023 packed Feethams hoping to see a similar result.
+Crystal Palace and West Ham had both suffered defeats at the hands of the Quakers and a record 21,023 packed Feethams hoping to see a similar result.
 It was not to be and Bolton ran out 2-1 winners.

-In 1966 Darlington finished runners up to Doncaster and gained the club’s first promotion in forty years, but the glory didn’t last long as they were relegated back to the fourth division the following season.
+In 1966 Darlington finished runners up to Doncaster and gained the club’s first promotion in 41 years, but the glory didn’t last long as they were relegated back to the fourth division the following season.

 After just missing out on promotion in the 1969-70 season, the club’s fortunes nosedived.